Bunny Lake Is Missing: Plot

-American single mother Ann Lake, who recently moved to London from New York, arrives at the Little People's Garden pre-school to collect her daughter, Bunny.
+American single mother Ann Lake, who recently moved to London from New York, arrives at the Little People's Garden preschool to collect her daughter, Bunny.
 The child has mysteriously disappeared.
 An administrator recalls meeting Ann but claims never to have seen the missing child.
+Pressed to be back home in time for an appointment with the movers, Ann had been unable to wait to hand Bunny over in person to the administrator; she had been instructed by another employee to leave Bunny in a waiting room with another child and parent.
 Ann and her brother Steven search the school and find a peculiar old woman living upstairs, who claims she collects children's nightmares.
-In desperation, the Lakes call the police and Superintendent Newhouse arrives on the scene.
-Everyone becomes a suspect and Superintendent Newhouse is steadfast, and diligently follows every lead.
-The police and Newhouse decide to visit the Lakes' new residence.
+In desperation, the Lakes call the police, and Superintendent Newhouse arrives on the scene.
+Everyone becomes a suspect, and Superintendent Newhouse is steadfast, diligently following every lead.
+Newhouse and the police decide to visit the Lakes' new residence.

-They conclude that all of Bunny's possessions have been removed from the Lakes' new home.
+All of Bunny's possessions have been removed from the Lakes' new home.
 Ann cannot understand why anyone would do this and reacts emotionally.
-Superintendent Newhouse begins to suspect that Bunny Lake does not exist, after he learns that "Bunny" was the name of Ann's imaginary childhood friend.
-Ann's landlord, an aging actor, attempts to seduce her.
-Steven argues with Newhouse, angrily tells him that he will hire a private detective to find Bunny, and storms off.
-Newhouse decides to become better acquainted with Ann to learn more about Bunny.
-He takes her to a local pub where he plies her with brandy and soda.
+Superintendent Newhouse begins to suspect that Bunny Lake does not exist, particularly after Steven informs him that "Bunny" was the name of Ann's imaginary childhood friend.
+Hoping to verify Bunny's existence on the manifest, Newhouse asks Steven for the name of the ship on which Ann and Bunny were passengers on the trip to England.
+Steven argues with Newhouse, angrily asserting that he will hire a private detective to find Bunny, and storms off.
+Deciding to become better acquainted with Ann to learn more about Bunny, Newhouse takes Ann to a local pub where he plies her with brandy and soda.

-On her return home, Ann discovers she still has the claim ticket for Bunny's doll, which was taken to a doll hospital for repairs.
+On her return home, Ann discovers she still has the claim ticket for Bunny's doll, which she had taken to a doll hospital for repairs.
 Regarding the doll as proof of Bunny's existence, she frantically rushes to the doll hospital late at night and retrieves the doll.
-Steven arrives later and when Ann shows him the doll, Steven burns the doll, hoping to destroy it, then knocks Ann unconscious.
-He takes Ann to a hospital and tells the desk nurse that Ann has been hallucinating about a missing girl who does not exist.
+When Ann shows Steven the doll, affirming that the doll’s existence proves Bunny’s existence, Steven takes the doll and sets it on fire, hoping to destroy it, then knocks Ann unconscious.
+Steven takes the unconscious Ann to a hospital, informing the desk nurse that Ann has been hallucinating about a missing girl who does not exist.
 Ann is put under observation with instructions for her to be sedated if she awakes.